 From the Castle gate to the foot of the statue of King George II (The Copper Horse) The long walk measures 2.64 miles in length.
 So a run there and back is a great distance for joggers and is a very popular route for walkers too.

 Later in 1710 Queen Anne had a road constructed down the centre of the tree lined avenue so that coaches could head out into the park on a comfortably smooth surface.
-A little way down from the Castle, the Long Walk is crossed by the Albert Road (A308) to old Windsor and cars often slow to a walking pace to enjoy the views in both directions.
+A little way down from the Castle, the Long Walk is crossed by the Albert Road (A308) to old Windsor.
+Cars often slow to a walking pace to enjoy the views in both directions.

 The Long Walk is still used by the royal carriages every year as part of the route from Windsor Castle to the Ascot Races.
 Occasionally a warden’s car comes down Windsor’s Long Walk but other than that it is free from all except pedestrian traffic.
 Cycling is not permitted on any part of the Long Walk.

 Over the years Elms have been replaced by Oak, Horse Chestnut and London Plane trees.
 At the Park Street (Castle) end of the Long Walk Horse Chestnuts predominate, although these trees, which have provided conkers for generations of Windsor schoolboys succumbed to the bacterial canker outbreak of 2008 which meant the leaves went brown and dropped very early on.
-Although in 2009, the canker was still apparent, the trees looked much less affected and there were hopes of a reprive.
+Although in 2009, the canker was still apparent, the trees looked much less affected and there were hopes of a reprieve.
 However, the following year they once again suffered.
 2011 was dry and the blight was not so seriousbut there was still evidence of the disease.
 In the following few years the trees have not seen a marked deteriation but it is clear that these trees will need to be replaced at some point fairly soon.